Aim of The Project

 The COACH Indigenous Programs aims to see Indigenous families & individuals in the Townsville & Palm Island regions be empowered & supported to establish a plan to address their self-identified life challenges to break the cycle & close the gap of generational disadvantage.

-We will mobilise a team of Indigenous and non-Indigenous Mentors to use the Aboriginal & Torres Strait Islander COACH mentoring training, equipping them to provide culturally appropriate support to Aboriginal & Torres Strait Islander people experiencing vulnerability.
+Together we are set to mobilise Indigenous and non-Indigenous Mentors by training and equipping them to provide culturally appropriate support for Aboriginal and Torres Strait Islander people experiencing vulnerability.

 Along with the training, the mentors will use their life experience, wisdom and knowledge to provide mentoring support to 24 indigenous families or individuals in the Townsville and Palm Island region for 36 months.
 A combination of paid and volunteer mentors will be screened, trained and matched to help the families or individuals achieve a personal goal.

 Indigenous COACH Community Mentoring has been developed by local Salvation Army Indigenous leaders in partnership with the COACH Network.
 The Salvation Army Team in Townsville is led by Shirli Congoo and Jennifer Reuben.